sapurabhi/my-gists-api/README.md

+## Reviewer Instructions
+If you are reviewing this submission, then you can do so in two ways

+* Look at the changes in [this pull request](https://github.com/equalexperts-assignments/equal-experts-mindful-mature-talented-sight-18baf3c8ca41/pull/1)
+* Browse the code on Github

 # 🧹 Simple GitHub Gists API

 This project implements a minimal HTTP web server in Java that interacts directly with the [GitHub Gists API](https://docs.github.com/en/rest/gists/gists).
 It allows retrieving a public list of gists for any GitHub user.